miranthajayatilake/nanoQA2/README.md

 - Run `flyctl launch`
     - Follow the instructions in the terminal.
 Give a name to the app and select `N` when asked whether we want any database.
     - Whenprompted to deploy, also select `N`.
 We have to configure the environment variables before deploying the app
 - Assign the environment variables by running `bash env-flyio.sh`.
-Make sure you you have the following API keys and variables replaced
+Make sure you have the following API keys and variables replaced
     - OpenAI API key (OPENAI_API_KEY).
 You can obtain this by creating a account at [OpenAI](https://platform.openai.com/)
     - Pinecone API key and environment name (PINECONE_API_KEY, PINECONE_ENV).
 Obtain these by making an account at [Pinecone](https://www.pinecone.io/)
         - Next we have to create an index in the Pinecone account.
 You can use the `create_index.py` to do this.
 Make sure to provide the parameters as below.